-AIS recorded decline in revenue and profit before tax in the half year ended on 31st January 2020, mainly due to student migration to school with lower fees and change of curriculum instructed by MOE.
-Phase 2 of the expansion project is being utilized for the academic year 2019-20.
-The International Baccalaureate (IB) curriculum, IBDP has been authorized and IBPYP and IBMYP authorizations visits are expected to be concluded by October 2020.
+AlS recorded decline in revenue and profit before tax for the year ended on 31st July 2020, mainly due to student migration to school with lower fees.
+The school is now a fully approved to provide International Baccalaureate (IB) curriculum.